SSWConsulting/SSW.Rules.Content/rules/control4-agents/rule.md

 ### Scheduler

-This agent schedules events and actions, such as turning on lights or adjusting the thermostat at a specific time.
+Schedules events, used for automation triggers.

 ### Communication

-This agent provides communication capabilities between Control4 devices and other systems, such as security systems and intercoms.
+Provides communication capabilities between Control4 devices and other systems, such as security systems and intercoms.

 ### Announcements

-This agent allows users to create custom announcements and messages, which can be played through speakers throughout the home.
+Allows users to create custom announcements and messages, which can be played through speakers throughout the home.

 ### Macros

-This agent allows users to create custom macros, which are groups of actions that can be triggered with a single command.
+Allows users to create custom macros, which are groups of actions that can be triggered with a single command.

 ### Wake/Sleep